 Are you suffering from weak Wi-Fi access?
 The slow internet is annoying.
-This article provides some solutions to fix the slow internet and boost your Wi-Fi signal at home.
+This article provides some solutions to speed up your internet for free and boost your Wi-Fi signal at home.
 Before getting started, let’s see what causes your Wi-Fi to slow down:

 - Too far from your Wifi point

 - Other nearby devices causing interference

 - Too many devices using a wireless network